snotskie/ttrpg/site/src/index.md

 **Steady Emotions:** Whenever you fail a Check or lose a Contest and would become Uncool as a result, protect yourself for +2.
 You may spend a Level-up to increase this bonus by an additional +1, to a maximum of +5.

-**Player Creation:** Pick two of the above.
-You may spend two Level-ups to gain a third, and three Level-ups to gain a fourth.
-You may then spend five Level-ups to create one of your own and gain it, within reason.

 !!! black "DM Note: Replacing Basic Abilities"
     ```@raw html
     <details><summary>For DM eyes only!
 Click to reveal</summary>